sp0f/aws-cli-mfa/README.md

 }
 ```

-Similar to build in `AdministratoAccess` policy but with MFA requirement.
+Similar to build in `AdministratoAccess` policy but it requires MFA for all actions.

 ### Usage example
 ```